lidofinance/docs/docs/token-guides/steth-superuser-functions.md

 The "superuser actions" with the StETH token are performed via DAO votes.
 The votes are managed by the Aragon voting.
 Voting power is proportional to the addresses' LDO token balance ([https://etherscan.io/token/0x5a98fcbea516cf06857215779fd812ca3bef1b32](https://etherscan.io/token/0x5a98fcbea516cf06857215779fd812ca3bef1b32)).
 For the voting to pass successfully, it should: 1) get at least 5% of the total LDOs to be cast "for" the vote; 2) get at least 50% of votes cast "for" the vote.
 The voting duration is 72 hours.

 There are five Oracle daemons running by the Lido Node operators, with 3 of 5 needed to agree on the data they provide.
-On top of the consensus mechanics, there are sanity checks for reports with sudden drops in total ETH2 balance or rewards with higher-than-possible APY.
+On top of the consensus mechanics, there are sanity checks for reports with sudden drops in total Consensus Layer balance or rewards with higher-than-possible APY.

 ## Superuser keys management